We’re proud of the business we’ve built. Every year we’ve grown our team, our customer base, and our revenue.

 That’s why we put together this list.

 It’s our entire tech stack.
 Every tool we used to grow our own business to profitability.
-And we wanted to share it because if they worked for us maybe they’ll work for you.
+And we wanted to share it because if they worked for us, they might work for you.

 Here are the 45 small business tools we used to bootstrap our startup to over 20k customers served and catapult past our 7-figure revenue goals: